Heat Pumps for space heating and air conditioning

 Sometimes referred to as a "PTAC" for "packaged terminal air conditioner" although it both heats and cools.

 The indoor unit on a mini-split system requires running a refrigerant line through walls and/or above ceilings, but provides more flexibility in the location of the indoor unit.

 Through the wall packaged unit

-All new construction, or replacing a wall of floor furnace, electric baseboards, or where the existing distribution system also needs replacement
+All new construction, OR replacing a wall or floor furnace or electric baseboards.
+No existing central duct system OR where the existing distribution system also needs replacement

 Ductless Multi-Zone Air Source Heat Pump (also called a “multi-split” heat pump).